 With a focus on creating and developing markets, this paper aims to identify marketing efforts that go beyond single brand-building strategies to drive category growth in dynamic, emerging economies.
 A qualitative research strategy is adopted to explore approaches to category growth taken by leading brands in Egypt’s BOP.
 Egypt was selected for this study as a typical example of a developing country with a big, underserved BOP segment (31% of total population) in an emerging market with strong forecasted growth potential (predicted at 6% by 2021).

 Executives of fast-moving-consumer-goods (FMCG) market leading brands in Egypt’s BOP markets were identified and invited to semi-structured, in-depth interviews to discuss their strategies to develop BOP markets through category growth.
 Since this research stream is still in its infancy, most previous studies have been based on single case studies (Pels & Sheth, 2017).
-For this reason, this study will take a different approach by combining knowledge from a number of marketing practitioners operating across a spectrum of consumer good categories.
+For this reason, this study takes a different approach by combining knowledge from a number of marketing practitioners operating across a spectrum of consumer goods categories.
 A selection matrix was developed to create a sample that includes experienced (i.e., present in Egyptian market for 15+ years) local, regional and global companies who are BOP market leaders within their respective categories.
 Executives of 12 companies, managing 79 brands in total, across 37 FMCG categories agreed to participate in the study.
 Responses from semi-structured interviews following a standardised discussion guide were subject to thematic analysis to interpret content and identify themes.
 Data was transcribed, coded and analysed, following Corbin and Strauss’ (2008) recommendation of a three-stage coding process: open, axial and selective coding.

 3.0 Findings and Discussion